Glossary of jazz and popular music: 0–9

 Refers to chords containing the eleventh note of a scale, which is the fourth scale degree up an octave (e.g. an F note in a C minor chord).
 Elevenths are mostly used on minor chords, sus chords, and dominant chords.
-The eleventh may be sharpened by one semitone to give a sharp eleventh chord (e.g. D7 with sharp 11 adds a G# to the basic D, F#A, C notes).
+The eleventh may be sharpened by one semitone to give a sharp eleventh chord (e.g. D^{7} with sharp 11 adds a G♯ to the basic D, F♯, A, C notes).